teseltech/teselpay-for-stripe/README.md

 firebase deploy
 ```

-This command publishes the CLoud Functions and the hosting website.
-Once published you can visit the URL generated in the Hosting section of the Firebase dashboard.
+This command publishes the Cloud Functions and the hosting website.
+Once published you can visit the URL generated in the _Hosting_ section of the Firebase dashboard.

 ## Local Test

 To test the functions locally use a test endpoint.
-You can find it at the beginning of your Firebase emmulator log.
+You can find it at the beginning of your Firebase emulator log.

-Exacute `firebase emulators:start` to get a log similar to the following example:
+Execute `firebase emulators:start` to get a log similar to the following example:

 ```
 ✔  functions[app]: http function initialized (http://localhost:5001/<endpoint>/us-central1/app).